Alex-Eriksen/P4-Projekt/Wizard Battle Unity/Assets/Scripts/Spell System/SpellSystem.md

 > > It **cannot** be called from the server or on the server.

 > Note: the "Rpc" prefix means that the method will be called from the server and executed on all clients that are connected.

+> Note: the "TRpc" prefix means that the method will be called from the server and executed on a specified client, see mirror documentation for a detailed explination.
+[Mirror Attributes](https://mirror-networking.gitbook.io/docs/guides/attributes)

 > Note: the "Cmd" prefix means that the method will be called from the client and executed on the server.
 > > **Important**, the client that executes the method **must** have authority over that NetworkIdentity in order to execute the method.